 There are several things I did that I think still apply today.
 I networked and talked with people in the industry that I was targeting in order to understand what skills and experiences I needed to highlight in my resume, and be able to explain in an interview.

 4. Networking is key

 Building a network also helped me get my resume seen by hiring managers, without it getting lost in the HR database.
 In order to strengthen my resume, I spent time listing the required skills and experiences on paper and then writing out specific examples of things I had done in my previous work that demonstrated I was a competitive candidate.

 When possible, I wrote these examples in a manner that demonstrated measurable results.
 A friend of mine that had experience in publishing helped me refine my multi-page curriculum vitae down to a one-page resume with the right keywords.
-If you don’t have a friend in the publishing industry like I did, check out this professional resume service for more help.

 Most importantly, I applied for every job available and took the time to research each of the companies and their products.
 By immersing myself in job descriptions, company websites, industry online forums, and networking conversations, I became more confident at presenting myself in an interview as someone who belonged in the industry.
 I was following another piece of simple advice, fake it until you make it.